-Google has stopped taking this in considerations as it’s too easy to abuse.
+Google has stopped taking this into considerations as it’s too easy to abuse.
 Webmasters have been stuffing keywords and getting traffic from popular websites.
 Even though the web page is not relevant, however, just to get the traffic people were abusing it stuffed with keywords.
 Google eventually got wise to this and decided in the end to devalue the tool.
 These days Google doesn’t use meta keywords in its ranking algorithm at all, because they’re too easy to abuse.

-This is the most important our of all four meta keywords.
+This is the most important of all four meta keywords.
 These tags have a real impact on search rankings and, perhaps just as importantly, are the only one of the tags we’ll discuss here that are visible to the average user.
 You’ll find them at the top of your browser

 Meta Description Attribute

-Another important page component which appears in the search results.
+Another important page component that appears in the search results.
 It explains to search engines and (sometimes) searchers themselves what your page is about.
-Furthermore, Google may decide to show your meta description in the search of it might pick up the text from the web page itself.
+Furthermore, Google may decide to show your meta description in the search or it might pick up the text from the web page itself.
 However, this does not mean that this is not important.
 This means that meta description could entice searchers to click through from the SERP to your site, especially if the description includes the keywords they were searching for.
 Google’s reasons are somewhat mysterious, but their actions speak loudly: meta keywords don’t much matter anymore, but meta descriptions most certainly do.